LisbonLisboaPortugal.com

 Surfing on the Costa da Caparica

-The Lisbon region is one of Europe’s premier surfing destinations, and the heart of its surf culture lies on the Costa da Caparica.
+The Lisbon coastlines are one of Europe’s premier surfing destinations, and the best surfing location close to Lisbon is the Costa da Caparica.
 This vast, 30km coastline is defined by its consistent Atlantic waves and sandy beaches, offering reliable conditions for surfers of all abilities, from complete beginners to experts.
+The other key surfing locations near Lisbon are Ericeira and Peniche, while further south in the Algarve is Sagres.
+In my opinion if you are after a holiday that is purely surfing, head to Ericeira.

-The primary appeal of the Costa da Caparica is its series of exposed beach breaks over a forgiving sandy bottom, which creates a safe environment for learning.
-Conditions vary significantly by season.
-The summer months (June to September) typically bring smaller, more manageable waves, ideal for lessons and those new to the sport.
+Costa da Caparica is ideal for surfing, and I have surfed here many times; it offers a series of exposed beach breaks over a forgiving sandy bottom, which also creates a safe environment for learning.
+Conditions vary significantly by season and intensity of wind.
+The summer months (June to September) typically bring smaller, more manageable waves, ideal for lessons and mastering skills.
 Autumn and winter see the arrival of larger and more powerful swells, attracting experienced surfers seeking more challenging conditions.

 For anyone looking to try surfing for the first time, the Costa da Caparica is the ideal place to start.
 Lessons and board rentals are widely available and affordable.
 While the main town is easily reached by bus from Lisbon, a car allows for greater freedom to explore the quieter breaks found along the southern half of the coast.